Since her last monthly check-up, Margarita had another remarkable month. She visited my school again, and made some students extremely happy!

 Margarita will continue to see Dr. Campbell on a monthly basis so that both Margarita’s oncologist and Dr. Campbell can keep a close watch on the mammary masses in order to determine the best plan for Margarita moving forward.

 Margarita enjoyed a few bites of a grilled cheese from Panera Bread!

-Lymphoma is one of the most common cancers in dogs.
+💖 Lymphoma is one of the most common cancers in dogs.
+The term “lymphoma” refers to several types of cancer derived from lymphocytes — one of the five types of white blood cells.
+Although lymphoma can attack any organ in the body, it most commonly presents itself in the organs of the immune system such as the lymph nodes, spleen, and bone marrow.
 Any breed of dog, at any age, can get lymphoma.
-Although lymphoma can attack any organ in the body, it most commonly presents itself in the organs of the immune system such as the lymph nodes, spleen, and bone marrow.

 Everyone red meat-eater has their favorite steakhouse, right?
 Well, Brian’s preferred high-end steakhouse is a a place called The Library II .
 Now I don’t eat meat at all, but I must say, this place is one of my favorites too… for their famous (and huge!) all-you-can-eat salad bar!

 The Library II has been in business since 1942.
 This restaurant has long been a New Jersey landmark and neighborhood favorite with its distinctive “library” atmosphere and unique serving style.
 They are well-known for their steaks, surf-and-turf, and salad bar.

 When ordering here, you meet your chef at the kitchen window, where he/she will help you select the perfect cut of steak, or your choice of lobster tail.